strapinrage/RageScriptsMinecraft/README.md

 ## Info

 *Some features are in beta and do not work properly.
-Currently, the fishing rod, pearls, and snowballs work very well.*
+Currently, the fishing rod, pearls, and snowballs work very well!*

 ## Authors